-The exhaust brake is NOT intended as the primary brake for the vehicle, nor is it an emergency brake.
-The exhaust brake only helps the service brakes by using pressure to slow the drivetrain.
+The engine compression brake or exhaust brake is NOT intended as the primary brake for the vehicle, nor is it an emergency brake.
+The engine compression brake only helps the service brakes by using pressure to slow the drivetrain.
 Use the service brakes for quick stops.